 Whilst aboard the Hurtigruten, cruising around the magnificent coast of Arctic Circle Norway, you get to do some extremely interesting and refreshing excursions.
-I have so far mentioned the North Cape from my trip but further around the coast you reach Kirkenes, the point of return as far as the Northern Coast of Norway goes.
+I have so far mentioned the North Cape from my trip but further around the coast you reach Kirkenes, the point as far as the Northern Coast of Norway goes.

-Kirkenes welcomed us with the town lights glistening reflections on the cold water.
-This far round the top of Norway you have gone over and east beyond Sweden and most of Finland.
+Kirkenes welcomed us with the town lights glistening some reflections on the cold water.
+This far round the top of Norway you have gone well over and east beyond Sweden and most of Finland.

 Well living in these extremes you do need to start your car in the morning.
-The electricity boxes are needed to get the battery going most winter days.. and we moan at scraping our windows.
+The electricity boxes are needed to get the battery going most winter days, and yet we moan at scraping our windows.

 The guides inform us the Russian Border is beyond the water on the horizon.
 The views are magnificent.
 The black and white of natural winter landscape, all is frozen, all is still, all is quiet.
 Lovely.

 Those of you that know me are sure to know that I was in my element.
 I love to explore wild expanses and even more if some extremes or interesting things to learn.

 One can only even try to imagine what it was like during a long Winter here for the German and Russian soldiers facing each other.

 Alas it was time to head back to the warmth of the boat, one last look out across the water.

 There seemed to be just our group out and about in town.
-Locals have more sense
+Locals have more sense .

 Then there ahead waiting for us was the warmth of the Hurtigruten.
 A new lovely meal awaited and many more amazing adventures that are coming here soon.
 A cruise of a lifetime you will never forget.